srph/angular-xhr/REFERENCE.md

  <button srph-xhr="/api/v1/users"></button>
 ```

-### Example
+Here are some examples with a button and form (which you most likely will use).

-Here's examples with a button and form (which you most likely will use).
+### Button

 This **button** sends a request to ```api/v1/users``` as ```post``` with the data from your controller ```$scope```'s ```myFormData```